 Swagbucks is a popular micro-job site.
 The thing I like the most about it is the proliferation of ways in which you can make money.

-I mean, you can take surveys, surf the web, play games, get cashback when you online or in stores, but the best way to get points is by taking online surveys.
+I mean, you can take surveys, surf the web, play games, and get cash back when you are online or in stores, but the best way to get points is by taking online surveys.

 The way it works is simple as you complete a micro-task for Swagbucks points or SBs.
 Once you reach 160 points, you can redeem them for cash cards or gift cards.

 Also, Swagbucks has an app that allows you to earn points pretty effortlessly.

 ySense pays you to do simple small tasks.
-All you got to do is follow their instructions to perform basic micro-jobs like doing a google search or test new products and apps.
+All you got to do is follow their instructions to perform basic micro-jobs like doing a google search or testing new products and apps.
 They also pay you for referring your friends to the service (which is 20% of whatever they make).

-Appen is a company that works with enterprises, universities, and other organizations on data-learning, artificial intelligence, search result personalizations, linguistics, voice transcriptions, image-recognitions, translation, and much more.
+Appen is a company that works with enterprises, universities, and other organizations on data-learning, artificial intelligence, search result personalizations, linguistics, voice transcriptions, image recognition, translation, and much more.

 They are always on the lookout for people to hire from every part of the world.